hupiper/crc-user/README.md

 # CRC USER

-This is a playbook to set up the htpasswd identity provider when using CRC (CodeReady Containers).
+This is a script and some commands to set up the htpasswd identity provider when using CRC (CodeReady Containers).
 It will work with any OpenShift cluster.

-I took what had been done in this [blog post](https://developers.redhat.com/blog/2020/07/03/automate-workshop-setup-with-ansible-playbooks-and-codeready-workspaces/) and turned it into an ansible playbook.
+I took what had been done in this [blog post](https://developers.redhat.com/blog/2020/07/03/automate-workshop-setup-with-ansible-playbooks-and-codeready-workspaces/).
+The script wasn't working for me, and the htpasswd module in ansible has been removed for a community version, so I'm doing it manually.
+It's quick and doesn't really need to be automated.
+***
 Run the `usersetup.sh` script.
 That creates the user-secret secret.

 Edit the oauth file to use the secret with the htpasswd identity provider.